The Veterans Choice Program for Treating Addiction

 Patients receive referrals to a community care healthcare facility when the VA isn’t able to offer required medical services.
 This factor allows veterans to be eligible for receiving treatment from a community provider in their vicinity.
 However, the potential to receive treatment from community healthcare facilities will also depend on their unique circumstances and needs, as well as their VCP insurance eligibility.
 Also, it’s worth noting that veterans retain the right to alternate between VA and community facilities based on the exact type of treatment and care they require.6

-How Can I Check My Rehab Coverage Under the Veterans Choice Program
+How Can I Check My Rehab Coverage Under the Veterans Choice Program?

 The first action you should take when attempting to locate the most suitable facility for your particular medical condition is to determine your exact amount of coverage.
 The Veterans Choice Program isn’t an insurance plan guaranteeing complete coverage for all veterans looking for medical care and attention.3